laurakond/Once-Upon-a-Time/TESTING.md

                 break
             return test(first_question)

-        - At this stage the game functionality seems to have worked.
+        - At this stage the game functionality seemed to work.

+**Continue to chapter 3**
-- At the end of the game, the questions "Would you like to continue to Chapter 3 (y/n)?" was displaying twice if option "n" was selected.
+- At the end of the game, the question "Would you like to continue to Chapter 3 (y/n)?" displayed twice if option "n" was selected.
     - I resolved this by putting user_input_chpt3 into a variable and using it in the if statement inside continue_chapter3() function.

+**Restarting the game**
-- When trying to implement game restart once the end_game() function was triggered, it was throwing an error "NameError: name 'main' is not defined.
+- When trying to implement the game restart once the end_game() function was triggered, it threw an error:
+"NameError: name 'main' is not defined.
 Did you mean: 'min'?".
-This was because the main() function was defined at the bottom of the code, i.e. after it was called in the game.
+    - This was because the main() function was defined at the bottom of the code, i.e. after it was called in the game, inside end_game() function.
-    - I resolved this by moving the main() to the top of the code, and calling it inside the end_game() function.
+    - I resolved this by moving the main() function to the top of the code, and calling it inside the end_game() function.

+**Updating text content with user_data**
+- In order to keep the main run.py file more readable, I decided to store the game text in the story.py file.
+I applied an f-string to the parts of the text that I needed to update with user-provided data.
+This proved to be a big challenge as I could not make the text update.
+There were a few reasons:
+    - I realised that the returned user data from user_input() (now called input_user_data()) function was kept in the main run.py file within user{} dictionary.
+        - I tried to import run.py file to story.py file, however, I then received a circular import error message.
+        - I resolved this by moving user{} dictionary where the provided data was kept inside the story.py file.
+        - After some test runs I made sure that the returned data from the user was correctly stored inside the dictionary and returned when called inside the run.py file.
+    - Trying to return the game text with an f-string was throwing an error which I realised was because I was using the f-string in the list incorrectly, so I decided to leave that approach.
+        - After some research, I found a solution by applying replace() method to update the text with user provided data.

+### Unfixed bugs

+- No unfixed bugs were left in the code.

 [Return to Contents](#contents)